d-sektionen/backend/README.md

 In repository root folder:

 ```
-python -m venv .venv
+python3 -m venv .venv
 .venv/Scripts/activate
 ```

-**Note: The rest of the guide will assume that you have activated the virtual environment using `source .venv/Scripts/activate` in your terminal.**
+**Note: The rest of the guide will assume that you have activated the virtual environment using `.venv/Scripts/activate` in your terminal.**

 ### Install Python dependencies